 Woodrow spent his early adulthood teaching at several universities, including Princeton, where he was voted the most popular professor for six consecutive years.
 In 1902, Woodrow became president of Princeton and added three female professors and Booker T. Washington, an African-America.
 For most his adult life though, Woodrow did not support Women’s Suffrage or try to help African-Americans, although his views towards Women’s Suffrage eventually evolved into support.
 Woodrow even recommended to an African American student that he apply to a Negro College in the South rather than Princeton!

 In 1911, Woodrow was elected governor of New Jersey, where he rose to prominence and became a figure in the national media.
 The following year, he was, after 46 ballots, nominated to run as the Democratic presidential candidate.
 With 42 percent of the popular vote, Woodrow defeated Republican incumbent Republican William Taft and Teddy Roosevelt, running for a third party, the Progressive Party.
 It was the only election in which a third party candidate received more votes than a nominee from a major party.

 Woodrow showed that he was a much more private president than most.
 Instead of an inaugural ball, Woodrow celebrated with family and friends at the White House.
 Instead of conferring with those who sought appointments in his administration, Woodrow privately considered the candidates and made his decisions.
-Woodrow did meet with the press twice a week, however, they were not allow to directly quote him.
+Woodrow did meet with the press twice a week, however, they were not allowed to directly quote him.
 Woodrow also resumed the practice of personally delivering the State of the Union address, which had not been done since 1801, when Thomas Jefferson discontinue the practice.

 Woodrow approved of the segregation of African Americans within the lower levels of the federal government.
 This caused segregation within the federal government to accelerate.
 This action was in contradiction to Woodrow’s campaign promise, where he promised to deal generously with racial injustices.
 He did not deliver on that promise.